Amtrak Floridain

 Taking the Floridian to Florida Attractions

-If you are coming from the Midwest, this train is a great way to see the highlights of Florida.
+If you’re coming from the Midwest, this train is a great way to experience the highlights of Florida.
 You can take it to these hot spots!
 I am sure there are more, but here are the highlights.

 More to come!